Damernas Värld: History and profile

-Gunny Widell and Martina Bonnier served as the editor-in-chief of the magazine.
+Gunny Widell and Martina Bonnier served as the editors-in-chief of the magazine.
 Its headquarters is in Stockholm.
 Although the main focus of the magazine is fashion, it also features articles on health and beauty.
-Since 1982 the magazine offers the Damernas Värld Guldknappen, an annual award targeting Swedish fashion designers.
+Since 1982 the magazine offers the Damernas Värld Guldknappen, an annual award recognizing Swedish fashion designers.

-In April 2015 Damernas Värld celebrated its seventy-fifth anniversary with a cover featuring the editor-in-chief Martina Bonnier.
+Damernas Värld celebrated its seventy-fifth anniversary with a cover featuring the editor-in-chief Martina Bonnier in April 2015.
+The magazine was integrated into the website of the Expressen newspaper along with other Bonnier magazines such as Sköna hem and Allt om Mat in May 2021.

 Circulation

-Damernas Värld reached peak levels of circulation during the 1960s and 1970s.
+Damernas Värld reached its peak circulation during the 1960s and 1970s.
 The circulation of the magazine was 102,000 copies in 1999.
 The magazine had a circulation of 87,300 copies in 2010.
-Its circulation was 85.000 copies in 2013 and 72,300 copies in 2014.
+Its circulation was 85,000 copies in 2013 and 72,300 copies in 2014.